 By April 1, program unit chairs must notify members who submitted proposals whether or not they are on the program.
 This is especially important because members sometimes must decide between more than one invitation.
 To speed the process and ensure that program unit chairs can establish their program efficiently, it is imperative that acceptances and rejections go out on time.
 PAPERS largely automates this process.
 If your program unit does not use PAPERS, we urge the use of e-mail.

-7. Program Unit Chairs Send Program Book Copy to the Chief Scholarly Engagement Officer
+7. Program Unit Chairs Send Program Book Copy to the Director of Programs and Meetings

 Program Book copy, participants’ abstracts, and room setup requirements are due from the program unit chair to the executive office by April 1 through PAPERS.

 Materials due by the April deadline include:

 c. program participant information for each person including presiders and respondents